 Just like having hundreds of citations, this won’t hurt your business’s visibility in Google and other search engines.

 And if you’re paying an SEO company to do this for you, you may be wasting part of your marketing budget.

 Building Citations May Be a Waste of Your Marketing BudgetClick To Tweet

 Now, if your business’s address changes, all of your listings do need to be fixed.

 Each listing must have the correct address in order for people who find you on Google to find you in real life.

-Note: Here’s another reason to only go after the top citations.
+Note: Here’s another local SEO tip and reason to only go after the top citations.
 It’s a lot easier to alter 40 citations when you change your address, phone number, or business name than 200 of them.

 But especially if you’re in a competitive niche, fixing small parts of each listing so they’re all exactly the same won’t help you rank higher.